What They're Saying | Book #1 of The Patriarch

 Read More

 I loved the book!
 Anne and I do a lot of reading - Clancy, Patterson, Jeremy Waldron and a few others and I have to say Chariots In The Sky is right up there with some of the best.
 The book really held my attention and let me visualize all of the various scenes as they unfolded.
 I think you are a very talented writer and I am looking forward to your next story.
+My only suggestion is that you "write faster"!

 Louise Gray